kazimbayram/survey-api/README.md

 2. Clone this repo to your desktop and run `./mvnw install` to install all the dependencies.

 The project uses H2 as database.
 If you want to use another one, please add database driver dependencies to `pom.xml`.

 ## Environment Variables

+By default, the application uses in-memory h2 database. ıf you want to use another one, please set environment variables below.

 | Variable          | Description                                                       |
 |-------------------|-------------------------------------------------------------------|